 RNP’s portfolio is split between REITs and preferred stock.
 The preferred stock allocation gives it a little more interest rate risk than the other stocks in this list, but I’m OK with that.
 We’re more than compensated for that risk with the dividend.

 UBS ETRACS Monthly Pay 2x Leveraged Mortgage REIT ETN (MORL)

 I’ve spent a good part of this article writing about REITs.
 Well, for my last recommendation, I’m going to recommend their close cousin, mortgage REITs.

 Whereas equity REITs own real property like buildings or land, mortgage REITs own mortgages and mortgage derivatives.
 In a nutshell, mortgage REITs borrow money at short-term rates and then invest it in higher-yielding mortgage securities, making money on the spread.

 For the past several years, most of the mortgage REIT sector has been trading at a discount to book value.
 That’s unusual for this sector, however, as it tends to trade at a pretty substantial premium.
 Investors are generally willing to pay up for the high yields.

-I’m going to recommend you take advantage of that pricing today by buying the UBS ETRACS Monthly Pay 2xLeveraged Mortgage REIT ETN (NYSEARCA:MORL), a leveraged exchange-traded note that gives you double the price movement and double the yield of the mortgage REIT sector.
-MORL pays its dividend monthly, and it yields nearly 23%!
+I’m going to recommend you take advantage of that pricing by buying the UBS ETRACS Monthly Pay 2xLeveraged Mortgage REIT ETN (NYSEARCA:MORL), a leveraged exchange-traded note that gives you double the price movement and double the yield of the mortgage REIT sector.
+MORL pays its dividend monthly, and it yields around 24.6%.